vlyot/roli-trade-ad-automation/readme.md

 ## Features
-- User copies their Roli_Verification cookie from rolimons
+- User copies their Roli_Verification cookie from Rolimons (manual step)
 - 📢 Posts a trade ad via a direct API call (browser-mimic mode, default) or the legacy `roli` crate (with `--legacy`).
 - ⏱️ Two modes:
 	- **One‑shot**: post once and exit.